phyoemaungmaunghtun/Wave_Currency/README.md

     ```

 2. Open the project in Android Studio.
+3. In order to test the app, I have already added api key.
+(Notice, its key has also limited api call)

-3. Add your currencylayer.com API key to the `gradle.properties` file:
+4. Add your currencylayer.com API key to the `gradle.properties` file:
     ```
     API_KEY=your_api_key_here
 ```
-4. In order to test the app, I have already added api key.
-(Notic its key has limit api call)

 ### Running the App